Fire safety in houses in multiple occupation

 • Comply with BS 6575

-Do I need to make sure the cellar ceiling at my HMO is 30 minute fire resistant & should my fire detection system cover the basement?
+Do I need to make sure the cellar ceiling at my HMO is 30 minute fire resistant & should my fire detection system cover the cellar?

 Cellars pose a fire risk largely due to the presence of the electrical installation and meters.
 Careful management is needed to prevent tenants from storing waste in cellars which can be a fuel source in a fire.
 Your risk assessment will need to address the risk of a fire starting in the cellar.
-A smoke detector interlinked with the rest of the system should be provided in the cellar.
+A smoke detector interlinked with the rest of the system should be provided in the cellar where there is an ignition source.
 Our guidance is that cellars should be 30 minute fire resistant to prevent the spread of fire upwards to the rooms above.
-Please be aware this requirement also applies to the spandrel & soffit of the staircase.
-A 30 minute fire door with intumescent strips and brush cold smoke seals should be fitted at the head of the basement stairs.This requirement could be relaxed in HMOs of less than 3 storeys in situations where the existing ceiling is in good condition.
+Please be aware this requirement also applies to the spandrels & soffits of the staircase.
+A 30 minute fire door with intumescent strips and brush cold smoke seals should be fitted at the head of the cellar stairs.This requirement could be relaxed in HMOs of less than 3 storeys in situations where the existing ceiling is in good condition.

 Do Building Control and Housing Enforcement work to the same standards concerning HMOs?

 Whilst there are close links between Housing Enforcement and Building Control, the legislation used by each department is different and this can lead to a regrettable situation where there are two departments with varying requirements.
-Recently we have begun to work even more closely with Building Control in the hope of further reducing any regulatory diversion.
-However you should not rely on a completion certificate from Building Control for providing confirmation of compliance with all aspects of fire safety in HMOs.
+Where possible, we work closely with Building Control in the hope of further reducing any regulatory diversion.
+However, you should not rely on a completion certificate from Building Control for providing confirmation of compliance with all aspects of fire safety in HMOs.

 Do I need to provide fire doors?

 This depends very much on size, layout and how you intend to let the property.
 Your fire risk assessment will need to address whether or not fire doors are required and if required, what type are required.
 Shared house HMOs, let to one identifiable group where there is no exclusive possession of any part of the property are considered lower risk.
 Where as bedsits with exclusive possession over bedrooms are considered to be higher risk.
 This is reflected in the examples provided in the LACORS Guidance available from the downloads section.
-When carrying out an inspection, Housing Enforcement officers must consider the overall fire risk posed by the individual situation at the property, there is therefore no black and white answer concerning where we may impose requirements for fire doors.
+When carrying out an inspection, Housing Enforcement officers must consider the overall fire risk posed by the individual situation at the property, and whether fire doors are required.
 If there are no circumstances leading to a variation in risk level, fire doors are not required in shared houses of two storeys and below.
-For bedsit type HMOs our guidance is that fire doors with smoke seals should be provided to all risk rooms (all rooms except bathrooms).
-For a full list of examples, please refer to p36 of the LACORS gudiance or contact us using the e-form to ask a question.
+For bedsit type HMOs our guidance is that fire doors with intumescent strips and cold smoke seals should be provided to all risk rooms (all rooms except bathrooms).
+For a full list of examples, please refer to p36 of the LACORS guidance or contact us using the e-form to ask a question.

 Do I need to provide emergency lighting?

 Your fire risk assessment will need to address the possibility of a fire which leads to a power failure, therefore leaving the means of escape without lighting.
-Please be aware that the fire service have enforcement power over the common parts of HMOs and their requirements could vary from ours.
-Our guidance is that for shared houses or bedsits of up to 4 storeys, where the escape route is neither long or complex and where there is effective borrowed light, emergency lighting is not required.
-There should always be adequate conventional lighting along the length of the means of escape.
+Please be aware that the fire service have joint enforcement power over the common parts of HMOs and they may impose requirements following inspection.
+Our guidance is that for shared houses or bedsits of up to 4 storeys, where the escape route is neither long or complex and where there is effective borrowed light (from street lighting via a window onto the escape route), emergency lighting is not required.
+There should always be adequate artificial lighting along the length of the means of escape.

 If you have emergency lighting in your HMO, you will need routine testing and inspection in line with the requirements of BS 5266.
 Please ask your fire specialist about what frequency of testing and inspection is appropriate for your building.